PacLII [Home] [Databases] [WorldLII] [Search] [Feedback] [Report an error] [F.A.Q.]

 and the lessee has failed to remedy the breach within a reasonable time thereafter, if it is capable of remedy, and to make reasonable compensation in money if so required.

-(2) The Referee, on application by any person claiming as sublessee or mortgagee of the land or part of the land comprised in the lease forfeited or sought to be forfeited, may make an order vesting the leased land or such part in such sublessee or mortgagee for the remainder of the term of the lease or any less period, upon such conditions as the Referee in the circumstances thinks fit:
+(2) The Valuer-General, on application by any person claiming as sublessee or mortgagee of the land or part of the land comprised in the lease forfeited or sought to be forfeited, may make an order vesting the leased land or such part in such sublessee or mortgagee for the remainder of the term of the lease or any less period, upon such conditions as the Valuer-General in the circumstances thinks fit:

 Provided that nothing in this subsection shall apply in the case of a forfeiture arising from a breach to which the sublessee is a party, or from the breach of an express agreement or condition against subleasing, parting with the possession of or disposing of the land leased.